Brian Castle

 (figure from Trenholm & Awatramani 2025)

-Bipolar cells excite ganglion cells, they generally use glutamate as a neurotransmitter.
+Bipolar cells excite ganglion cells, they use glutamate as a neurotransmitter.
+Of the 12 identified types of bipolar cells in humans, 5 are on-type cone bipolars, one is an on-type rod bipolar, and 6 are off-type cone bipolars.
 The different types of bipolar cells segregate local information into at least 20 independent "channels" that exit the retina at the level of the ganglion cells.
 Each of these channels is topographically consistent, and the result is an overlay of various "views" of the retinal input.
 Each view is filtered in a different way, some carry color information, some carry motion information, and some carry general luminance.
 The channels remain segregated on their way to the visual cortex.
 This is a great resource for visualizing cells in the retina.

-The stratification of the inner plexiform layer is relevant for the behavior of the ganglion cells.
-Most of the synapses between bipolar cells, amacrine cells, and ganglion cells are carefully organized with this layer.
-The IPL is further subdivided into at least 5 distinct strata, each of which contains a particular type of connection, or multiple types.
-Kolb reviews at least 40 different kinds of amacrine cells here.
+The stratification of the inner plexiform layer is important for the behavior of the ganglion cells.
+Most of the synapses between bipolar cells, amacrine cells, and ganglion cells are carefully organized within this layer.
+The IPL is further subdivided into at least 5 distinct strata, each of which contains a particular type of connection, or multiple types of connections.
+Kolb reviews at least 40 different kinds of amacrine cells, each of which has specific connectivity.
 As an example of IPL organization, the high-level stratification at the level of on and off responses is shown in the figure.

 The information from the photoreceptors is combined in different ways into the retinal ganglion cells.
 Some examples are shown in the figure.
 There are over 20 different kinds of retinal ganglion cells that pass filtered versions of the retinal image into the brain.
-Many of these pathways are kept segregated in the central areas, and it is not entirely clear whether and how they may be eventually combined into a unified visual perception.
-Most likely, the human brain performs correlations between the information in the various retinal channels, to extract the statistical properties of the visual input.
+Many of these pathways remain segregated in the central areas, and it is not entirely clear whether and how they may be eventually combined into a unified visual perception.
+However it is know that the human brain performs correlations between the information in the various retinal channels, to extract the statistical properties of the visual input.
+This is similar to the goal of machine vision, which endeavors to do the same, often using multiple channels and serial topographic convolutional architectures.

 The richness of dynamic behavior in the retina is important to understand.
 It is reflected not only in the dynamic behaviors of individual neurons, but also in the form of traveling waves that augment precision in the population and become very important during development.
-Many of the dynamics are provided by the amacrine cell layer(s).
+In adulthood the wave-like activity continues, but it transitions from spontaneous to stimulus-driven.
+An example is the retinal shift effect, which is mediated by amacrine cells.
+Most of the dynamics of ganglion cells are provided by the amacrine cell layer(s).

 Retinal ganglion cells in primates are broadly classified into three categories: P cells, M cells, and K cells.
 These correspond approximately, to the X, Y, and W cells in cats.
 The P (parvocellular) cells exhibit mostly tonic responses to light, whereas the M (magnocellular) neurons respond transiently to onset and offset.
 The K (koniocellular) neurons have distinct targets, they project to different areas of the LGN and superior colliculus, and the LGN pathways have different endpoints in the primary visual cortex.

+While the retinal photoreceptors respond to luminance (light intensity), the center-surround filters are well suited for processing contrast.
+It is the contrast that is most meaningful, it has to be extracted in both low light and bright light.
+(Object recognition should not depend on light intensity).
 When studying the center-surround organization of retinal receptive fields, it is important to understand that they are not static entities.
 Stimulation of a single spot on the retina creates a multiplicity of responses in retinal ganglion cells, some when the light turns on, some when it turns off, and some during the entire duration of the stimulus.
 Additionally, some retinal ganglion cells are direction sensitive, and some of the surrounds are too.
-Both the center and the surround take time to develop, and generally speaking the surrounds involve more synapses so they take longer (Turner et al 2018, Wienbar & Schwartz 2018).
+Both the center and the surround take time to develop.
+Generally speaking the surrounds involve more (synaptic or ephaptic) transmission, so they take longer (Turner et al 2018, Wienbar & Schwartz 2018).

 The filters in the retina pre-process the visual signal before it ever gets to the brain.
 The output of the retina is already gain-adapted, and subject to the centrally controlled effects of pupil constriction and lens accommodation.
-Generally speaking the filters cause ganglion cells to respond well to edges and transients, as depicted in these drawings.
+Many of the filters cause ganglion cells to respond well to edges and transients, as depicted in these drawings.
+In the retina the scale of this effect is mainly local, the wide-field edge detection related to the orientation of corners and the curvature of surfaces doesn't occur until the cerebral cortex.